nervous system

 neural tube

-Recall the way in which most of the neural tube is formed by folding and closure of the neural plate, a region of thickened ectoderm.
+Most of the neural tube is formed by folding and closure of the neural plate, a region of thickened ectoderm.
 This process is called neurulation.
-Remember how the neural crest cells migrate away from the site of closure, and the important part they play in-amongst other things - subsequent development of the peripheral nervous system.
+Neural crest cells migrate away from the site of closure, and play an important part in the development of the peripheral nervous system, head and neck structures, and the pigment cells of the skin.

-Recent evidence has confirmed an earlier observation that the remainder of the neural tube - the most caudal tip of the future spinal cord - develops by a different process: the neural plate closes at its caudal end (caudal neuropore), and a solid cord of cells is built onto the end of the existing neural tube.
+Interestingly, the most caudal tip of the future spinal cord develops by a different process: the neural plate closes at its caudal end (caudal neuropore), and a solid cord of cells is built onto the end of the existing neural tube.
 A central lumen then develops within this cord secondarily.
-There is a complex transitional region where the neural plate method of development gives way to the second method of neural tube development, and it is in this transitional region that a defect called spina bifida most commonly develops.
+There is a complex transitional region where the neural plate method of development gives way to the second method of neural tube development, and sometimes errors occur in this process (spina bifida).

 Embryonic disc, with sections through the primitive streak and neural plate